microsoft/BotFramework-Composer/docs/archived docs/how-to-process-language-models-with-CI-CD.md

 After language models published and the setting files generated, you can use Emulator to test the bot by following below steps:
 1. Configure appsettings.json
 Go to settings folder and edit the appsettings.json.
-- Fill the luis prediction resource endpoint and endpointKey.
-You can assign the prediction resource to your models in [LUIS](https://www.luis.ai/home) portal.
+- Fill the luis endpoint and endpointKey of prediction resource.
+You can find the endpoint and endpointKey after assigning the prediction resource to your models in [LUIS](https://www.luis.ai/home) portal.
 If there are no available prediction resources to assign, please create one in you luis resources.
 For more details about prediction resource, please find them [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-azure-subscription#assign-a-resource-to-an-app).
 - Fill the qna endpointKey.
 You can find it on the console output of qnamaker build cmd or in the service settings page of [QnAMaker](https://www.qnamaker.ai/UserSettings) portal.

 2. Copy and launch runtime
 ~~~
 $ mkdir runtime
-$ xcopy /S "C:\Program Files\Bot Framework Composer\resources\app.asar.unpacked\runtime\dotnet" "runtime" // replace 'C:\Program Files\Bot Framework Composer' with your own Composer installation folder
+$ xcopy /S "{YOUR_DOTNET_RUNTIME_FOLDER}" "runtime" // you can get the runtime by ejecting it in composer or find it in your composer installation folder
 $ cd runtime
 $ dotnet run --project azurewebapp // launch runtime
 ~~~